 Poor financial wellbeing is a significant cause of stress for a lot of people.
 Financially stressed people are more likely to suffer from fatigue and heart problems.
-The sleep lost over financial concerns translates into lost productivity in their working lives, even when they aren’t living paycheque to paycheque.
-While some employees undoubtedly struggle due to low income, others simply don’t have access to the proper information and services to aid financial decision making.
+The sleep lost over financial concerns translates into lost productivity in their working lives.
+Even when they aren't living paycheque to paycheque.
+Some employees undoubtedly struggle due to low income.
+But others simply don't have access to the proper information and services to aid financial decision making.

 According to CIPD, finance is the least promoted area of wellbeing in the workplace.
 Fortunately, they make several recommendations to address it: